Kids and Pets – Designing a Family-Friendly Family Room

 Seating for all

 Think about a sectional.
 If you have the right space for it, a sectional can offer a great place for families to pile into for family hang-out time or movie night.
 Additional, or alternatively add some different sized seating.
-If you don’t want to get some child sized chairs, add poofs or low ottomans that are kid height.
+If you don’t want to get child sized chairs, add beanbag chairs or low ottomans that are kid height.
 Extra oversized throw pillows in different sizes, can be used around the room and can add comfort for parents who want to share time on the floor with their youngsters.

 In extremely high traffic zone and busy rooms, families find that indoor/outdoor rugs are a great compromise offering style, softness and durability.
 Not only do they add a soft surface so everyone is comfy getting down on the floor to play together; they can really hold up to daily abuse and a multitude of spills and accidents.
 And to wash, it’s as easy as hosing it off outside.
 With the current popularity of indoor/outdoor rugs, they are available in a wide variety of sizes and patterns.